How To Treble Crochet {Step By Step}

 How To Treble Crochet

-The first four of the stitches on the chain will count as the first treble crochet stitch.
+The first four stitches on the chain will count as the first treble crochet stitch.

-When you go to work into your first stitch, you will wrap the yarn twice around your hook and push the hook through the fifth chain from your hook.
+When you go to work on your first stitch, you will wrap the yarn twice around your hook and insert hook through the fifth chain from your hook.

 Once you have done that, you can follow the next steps below (from step 3).